Democrats tout ‘Russian Threat Response Center’ to monitor Moscow aggression

 Separate from previously reported hacking campaigns waged against former Democratic candidate Hillary Clinton and her White House campaign, the report said that Russian hackers targeted election systems in no fewer than 39 states during last year’s race, successfully gaining access to voter data and other records including the names and partial Social Security numbers of millions of registered voters.

-“They do not target Democrats per se, they do not target Republicans per se — they target who they believe will stand up for American interests at the expense of Russian interests,” Mr. Kennedy told the Boston Herald.
+“They do not target Democrats per se, they do not target Republicans per se — they target who they believe will stand up for American interests at the expense of Russian interests,” Mr. Kennedytold the Boston Herald.
 “We need to make sure that systems are put in place to safeguard our voting systems and our electoral process.

 “By uniting our agencies and our allies against this common threat, our Response Center will ensure our government is ready and willing to respond to any future meddling before it takes root,” he said.